 Background & Training

-Mihaela Poliana Aniculaesei (MIACP) has completed a Masters in Assessment, Counselling and Psychotherapy for Children, Families and Couples in 2011 in Bucharest, Romania.
+Mihaela Poliana Aniculaesei (MIACP) completed a Masters in Assessment, Counselling and Psychotherapy for Children, Families and Couples in 2011 in Bucharest, Romania.

-She also has a full qualification in Gestalt Therapy and also in body (somatic) therapy, which is used to help with trauma.
+She also has full qualifications in Gestalt Therapy and also in body (somatic) therapy, which is used to work with PTSD/trauma.
 She incorporates EFT, guided meditation and dream work from a Gestalt Therapy approach into her work .